 = note: to avoid this warning, consider using `_f` instead

-We’re receiving only warnings now!
-That means it compiles!
-Note, though, that if you try cargo run and make a request in the browser, you’ll see the errors in the browser that we saw in the beginning of the chapter.
+We’re receiving only warnings now, which means it compiles!
+But note that if you try cargo run and make a request in the browser, you’ll see the errors in the browser that we saw at the beginning of the chapter.
 Our library isn’t actually calling the closure passed to execute yet!

-Note: A saying you might hear about languages with strict compilers like Haskell and Rust is “if the code compiles, it works.”
-This is a good time to remember that this is not actually universally true.
+Note A saying you might hear about languages with strict compilers, such as Haskell and Rust, is “if the code compiles, it works.”
+But this saying is not universally true.
 Our project compiles, but it does absolutely nothing!
-If we were building a real, complete project, this would be a great time to start writing unit tests to check that the code compiles and has the behavior we want.
+If we built a real, complete project, this would be a good time to start writing unit tests to check that the code compiles and has the behavior we want.

 Validating the Number of Threads in new

-We’re still getting warnings because we aren’t doing anything with the parameters to new and execute.
+We’ll continue to get warnings because we aren’t doing anything with the parameters to new and execute.
 Let’s implement the bodies of these functions with the behavior we want.
 To start, let’s think about new.
 Earlier we chose an unsigned type for the size parameter, because a pool with a negative number of threads makes no sense.
 However, a pool with zero threads also makes no sense, yet zero is a perfectly valid usize.
-Let’s add code to check that size is greater than zero before we return a ThreadPool instance, and have the program panic if a zero is received by using the assert! macro as shown in Listing 20-13:
+We’ll add code to check that size is greater than zero before we return a ThreadPool instance and have the program panic if it receives a zero by using the assert! macro, as shown in Listing 20-13.

-Filename: src/lib.rs
+src/lib.rs

 impl ThreadPool {